 Cryptocurrency has been gaining popularity in recent years, and it’s becoming increasingly accepted as a form of ecommerce payment.
 The most high-profile instance of this was the recent announcement that people can use Bitcoin to buy a Tesla.
 Buyers often tout the security advantages of cryptocurrency, but there are also benefits for your store: there are low processing fees, no chargebacks, and it’s a simple way for processing both local and international transactions.

-Deciding which payment solution to offer is about finding the right balance between making it appealing for customers to shop with you, and the solution being used by enough people to justify including it.
-For example, everyone will expect to be able to pay by credit card, but if your shop only accepted credit cards, you would alienate a lot of people who enjoy the convenience of PayPal or Klarna.
+Deciding which payment solution to offer is about finding the right balance between making it appealing for customers to shop with you and the solution being used by enough people to justify including it.
+For example, everyone will expect to be able to pay by credit card.
+Still, if your shop only accepted credit cards, you would alienate many people who enjoy the convenience of PayPal or Klarna.